FIP in Cats (2026 Update): Signs, Diagnosis, Treatment, and What to Ask Your Vet

 11.1) Practical household steps

-• Ask your vet what makes sense for your specific household—especially if there are kittens or immunocompromised cats.
+• Ask your vet what makes sense if you have kittens or medically fragile cats at home

-Related multi-cat setup: Multi-cat peace plan.
-Litter box behavior red flags: Litter box red flags.
+Related: Multi-cat peace plan.
+Litter box red flags.

 12) Questions to ask your vet (copy/paste list)